ECCC-MSC/open-data/docs/msc-data/nwp_rdpa/readme_rdpa-datamart_en.md

 * __hh__ : time interval of 06 or 24 hours in which precipitation accumulations are analyzed

-A 30-day history is kept in this directory.
+A 30-day history is kept in these directories.

 ## Technical specification of the grids